Skip to Content

 Mother Augustine, a woman of refinement and strength of character, who possessed unusual executive ability, was the first superior of the hospital.
 She and seven Sisters took up their duties on October 5, 1865.
 Their practice of always aiding the sick and suffering regardless of creed, race or ability to pay has continued throughout the next century and a half.

-Everyone at St. Vincent Charity Medical Center is devoted to the mission to treat every patient with clinical excellence and compassionate care.
+Everyone at St. Vincent Charity is devoted to the mission to treat every person with clinical excellence and compassionate care.
 Because we are all caregivers.

 Along with all ministries of the Sisters of Charity Health System, we carry forward the mission of the Sisters of Charity of St. Augustine